TalentLayer/user-docs/technical-guides/messaging.md

 **Conversation & messages loading**

 After the client is initialized, the messaging context will load all the user's conversations and messages.
-This is done through the folloging function:
+This is done through the following function:

 ```typescript
 const listConversations = async (): Promise<void> => {